Magic-wei/make_work_easier/README.md

 ### Others

 * [**GENO**](http://www.geno-project.org/): A site that can automatically generate optimization solvers in Python.
 Enter your optimization problem in an easy-to-read modeling language on the website and get the Python codes that can solve the class of optimization problems.
+* [**Microsoft Math Solver**](https://math.microsoft.com/): This is a very interesting tool to get step-by-step solutions (not always) to your math problems including pre-algebra, algebra, trigonometry and calculus.
+If you're using Microsoft Edge as the default browser, you can find it in `Settings and more/More tools/Math Solver` which will open it as a sidebar tool and select area in browser to extract math problems automatically.

 <img src="./images/math tools.svg" width="90%" alt="math_tools">